Can Indoor Cycling Help Improve My Running?

 • Builds muscle and burns fat

-As a runner, indoor cycling will greatly help you go further and faster if it is properly integrated into your weekly or daily training routine.
-You will see results as many other runners have from making the time and transition to a fitness regime that includes indoor cycling.
+As a runner, indoor cycling will significantly help you go further and faster if properly integrated into your weekly or daily training routine.

 How’s your training coming along?